 The past is the past, but what about the future?
 Oh, the future is something that you have control over.
 This strategy begins by focusing on the vision, mission, and goals that make the future of your business an exciting one.

 Are you aiming to halve your production time?
 Double your customer base?
 Or maybe you want to expand operations to at least two more cities before year-end?
-Whatever your business goals, make sure to define them clearly and SMARTly.
+Whatever your business strategy, make sure to define any goals clearly and SMARTly.
 The SMART goals definition is simple: aim for specific, measurable, attainable, realistic, and time-bound.

 Step 2: Find the gaps